zalenix/portaldocs/portal-sdk/generated/top-extensions-hosting-service-procedures.md

 ## Checklist for onboarding hosting service

 There are two different ways to onboard an extension to a hosting service.
 If your extension has never been hosted, and it should be onboarded to the hosting service, use the procedures named [initial onboarding to the hosting service](#initial-onboarding-to-the-hosting-service).
-If your extension was previously hosted, and is being migrated from DIY legacy deployment to a hosting service, use the procedure named [converting from DIY deployment to a hosting service](#converting-from-diy-deployment-to-a-hosting-service).
+If your extension was previously hosted, and is being migrated from DIY legacy deployment to a hosting service, use the procedure named [converting from custom deployment to a hosting service](#converting-from-custom-deployment-to-a-hosting-service).

 <a name="checklist-for-onboarding-hosting-service-initial-onboarding-to-the-hosting-service"></a>
 ### Initial onboarding to the hosting service